charlesrocabert/Tribolium-castaneum-transcriptomics-pipeline/README.md

 > Files are generated at once for all the phenotypes (expression, plasticity, noise and fitness).

 #### ⚙️ `2_UploadGemmaFiles.py` (local):
-> This script exports all the input files (`.bed`, `.bim`, `.fam` and `.pheno`) to the distant storage server Allas.
+> This script exports all the input files (`.bed`, `.bim`, `.fam` and `.pheno`) to the distant storage server.

 #### ⚙️ `CheckGemmaFiles.py` (HPC maintenance script):
-> This maintenance script checks if GEMMA output files are missing after an array job.
+> This maintenance script checks if GEMMA output files are missing after a HPC job.

 #### ⚙️ `DeleteGemmaFiles.py` (HPC maintenance script):
 > This maintenance script delete GEMMA output files to prevent duplicates before a new run.

-#### ⚙️ `3_Gemma.py` (HPC array wrapper):
+#### ⚙️ `3_Gemma.py` (HPC):
-> This script runs GWAAs on a given number of phenotypes (the max number of jobs being limited on Puhti) by (in this order):
+> This script runs GWAAs on a given number of phenotypes by (in this order):
-> - Importing GEMMA software and datasets from Allas,
+> - Importing GEMMA software and datasets from the distant server,
 > - Calculating the kinship matrix,
 > - Running GEMMA on the right set of phenotypes,
 > - Converting the output to RDS format,
-> - Exporting resulting files to Allas.
+> - Exporting resulting files to the distant server.

 #### ⚙️ `4_CollectSignificantEQTLs.R` (HPC independent script):
-> This script collect significant eQTLs in a dedicated file saved in the scratch.
+> This script collect significant eQTLs in a dedicated file.
 Two steps are applied to filter significant eQTLs:
 > Collect all significant eQTL associations given a p-value threshold.
 > - Genomic correction is applied and the FDR is calculated,
 > - eQTLs with a p-value < 0.05 are selected.

 #### ⚙️ `5_DownloadGemmaFiles.py` (local):
-> This script downloads significant eQTL files from Allas, based on a list of phenotypes.
+> This script downloads significant eQTL files from the distant server, based on a list of phenotypes.

 #### ⚙️ `6_merge_eQTLs_pipeline.sh (local):
 > This pipeline collect and merge significant eQTLs with additional information such as gene position (`ExtractGenePos.py` script) and gene and phenotype annotations (`MergeEQTLsDatasets.R` script).